Peer Reviewer #1

 - Does the author provide an original perspective, with contributions towards research, application or policy?

 The subject of firm governance, ethics in management, and sustainability of firms has been around for decades, but they have not been raised in the teaching and research agendas of management and business schools.
 Tore Høie’s book is original, therefore, in that it is intended for university classrooms and seminars, undergraduate and graduate courses on management systems and ethics presented in business and management schools.
-Tore is right when he observes that traditional management education, which emphasizes management as a science and ignores systems of firm governance, no longer reflect the concerns of the modern globalized world.
-The book offers an original perspective, with contributions towards research, application, application and policy in management studies.
+Tore is right when he observes that traditional management education, which emphasizes management as a science and ignores systems of firm governance, no longer reflect the concerns of the modern globalised world.
+The book offers an original perspective, with contributions towards research, application and policy in management studies.